They say I’m a dreamer, but I’m not the only one.

 My first foray into owning an art business was a year-long pop-up in the wilds of Cleveland’s near west side.
 The place was a brick and mortar – a yoga studio/art gallery/community space that doubled (tripled?) as my own art studio.
 I’d just graduated and left San Francisco, a city that I love, as a boomerang back to somewhere brand new and familiar at the same time.
 I came for the possibility, and this city did not disappoint.

-I have many of them as friends and a few as clients, still.
 I’ll never forget sitting on the steps above the gallery that day, hearing the resounding sounds of a packed studio full of chanting yogis, the sound of the cellist we’d hired reverberating through the walls.
-It was unreal.

 And do it all, I did.
 To the point of complete exhaustion.